-Lead Dept/ Agency Service Type Equity Considerations HSH Interim Housing: Single Adult Interim Housing - supports temporary and/or emergency shelter for unsheltered people experiencing homelessness accompanied with supportive services and case management and stabilizing temporary housing for individuals.
-The program offers four types of housing: triage beds with clinical onsite 24/7 to rapidly triage participants into other interim settings; recuperative care for individuals who are recovering from an acute illness or injury and need stable housing with medical care; stabilization housing for people with complex health and/or behavioral health conditions who require supportive services not available in most shelters; and temporary and temporary housing for unsheltered individuals who require shelter accommodations and case management support.
+Lead Dept/ Agency Service Type Equity Considerations HSH Interim Housing: Single Adult Interim Housing - supports temporary and/or emergency shelter for unsheltered people experiencing homelessness, accompanied with supportive services and case management.
+The program offers four types of housing: triage beds with clinical onsite 24/7 to rapidly triage participants into other interim settings; recuperative care for individuals who are recovering from an acute illness or injury and need stable housing with medical care; stabilization housing for people with complex health and/or behavioral health conditions who require supportive services not available in most shelters; and temporary housing for unsheltered individuals who require shelter accommodations and case management support.
 This program was administered by DHS-HFH and LAHSA in FY 2025-26.
 Safe, low-barrier interim beds in high-burden SPAs are critical for adults experiencing unsheltered homelessness to stabilize and move those with serious health or behavioral health needs toward permanent housing.
-HSH Interim Housing: Family Interim Housing - supports temporary and/or emergency shelter for unsheltered people experiencing homelessness accompanied with supportive services and case management and stabilizing temporary housing for families.
-The program offers two types of interim housing; stabilization housing for people with complex health and/or behavioral health conditions who require supportive services not available in most shelters; and temporary and temporary housing for unsheltered families who require shelter accommodations and case management support.
+HSH Interim Housing: Family Interim Housing - supports temporary and/or emergency shelter for unsheltered children and families experiencing homelessness accompanied with supportive services and case management.
+The program offers two types of interim housing; stabilization housing for people with complex health and/or behavioral health conditions who require supportive services not available in most shelters, and temporary housing for unsheltered families who require shelter accommodations and case management support.
 This program was administered by DHS-HFH and LAHSA in FY 2025-26.
 Family-appropriate interim housing that keeps families safe, together, and connected to school and work is critical for families with children, especially where family homelessness is rising.
-HSH Interim Housing: Youth Interim Housing - supports temporary and/or emergency shelter for unsheltered people experiencing homelessness accompanied with supportive services and case management.
-Programs serve youth ages 18-24.
+HSH Interim Housing: Youth Interim Housing - supports temporary and/or emergency shelter for unsheltered youth ages 18-24 experiencing homelessness, accompanied with supportive services and case management.
 This program was administered by LAHSA in FY 2025-26.
-Youth-specific interim housing that provide safety, stability, and developmentally appropriate supports are critical for young adults to prevent early and chronic homelessness.
+Youth-specific interim housing that provides safety, stability, and developmentally appropriate supports are critical for young adults to prevent early and chronic homelessness.